Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/USB/UVC Device.rst

 |image02|

 It is optional to open the Serial Monitor, review the processing log.
-At this stage “Micro USB” can be disconnected.
+At this stage "Micro USB" can be disconnected.

 |image03|

 Additional
 ----------

-For others common PC applications (e.g., Windows apps, VLC, Zoom, OBS, and Google Meet), define the encoder UVCD_MJPG value to **1**, and for all other applications, set it to **0** in `UVCD_pram.h <https://github.com/Ameba-AIoT/ameba-arduino-pro2/blob/dev/Arduino_package/hardware/libraries/USB/src/UVCD_pram.h>`_ within your Arduino environment.
+For others common PC applications (e.g., Windows apps, VLC, Zoom, OBS, and Google Meet), define the encoder UVCD_MJPG value to **1**, and for all other applications, set it to **0** in `UVCD_pram.h <https://github.com/Ameba-AIoT/ameba-arduino-pro2/blob/dev/Arduino_package/hardware/libraries/USB/src/UVCD_pram.h>`__ within your Arduino environment.

 .. |image01| image:: ../../../../_static/amebapro2/Example_Guides/USB/UVC_Device/image01.png
    :width:  687 px